 Popular Multifamily Real Estate Investing Strategies

-There are certain tax benefits associated with buy and hold real estate investing.
+Buy and hold real estate investing offers certain tax benefits.
 Notably, the proceeds from the eventual sale of buy and hold real estate will be subject to long-term capital gains tax, a rate that is significantly lower than the short-term capital gains tax that property flippers are generally subject to.

 A heavy value-add strategy might be going into that same building, gutting each unit to the studs, reconfiguring the layouts, and then finishing each unit from scratch.
 A heavy value-add strategy often includes making significant improvements to the building exterior, landscaping and common areas and may include adding new amenities to the property.
-Heavy value-add strategies can be difficult to execute and should be undertaken only by the most experienced and highly motivated teams.
+Only the most experienced and highly motivated teams should undertake heavy value-add strategies, as they can often be difficult to execute.

 In general, value-add real estate investing is considered somewhat riskier than buying a stabilized asset, but it can be highly lucrative for those who are able to execute their business plans accordingly.
 In exchange for the higher risk, investors can expect to earn higher returns.

-- Opportunistic: Opportunistic real estate development is akin to the “growth” category you might find in the stock market.
-Opportunistic investments are some of the most complicated projects and can take several years before generating returns for investors.
+Opportunistic real estate development is akin to the “growth” category you might find in the stock market.
+These types of investments are some of the most complicated projects.
+Often times taking several years before generating returns for investors.